 How to Wash Your Woolens

-Use cold water: Hot water will cause woolens to shrink and to felt, or stick together.
+Use cold water: Hot water will cause woolens to shrink and felt, or stick together.
 The quickest way to ruin an item made of wool is to use hot water on it.
 In fact, the process of creating felt is to take wool and use hot water and detergent to get the fibers to shrink and stick together.
 That is exactly what will happen if you throw your woolens in the machine on the hot cycle with harsh detergent.
 Use the delicate cycle and cold water to wash your woolens.

 Don’t put wool items in the dryer: The dryer can destroy wool items of clothing.
-Even if the dryer is on the lowest heat setting it can be too severe for wool items.
+Even if the dryer is on the lowest heat setting, it can be too severe for wool items.
 The best way to dry wool items like sweaters, scarves, socks or mittens is to let them dry naturally.
-Use a drying rack of hang them on a hanger to make sure that they retain their shape.
+Use a drying rack or hang them on a hanger to make sure that they retain their shape.
 You can block a wool sweater, or get it back into shape, using steam from an iron if you need to adjust the shape.
 Whatever shape your woolens dry in is the shape they will keep until the next wash.
-So if you want your favorite sweater or hat to still look great hang them carefully after washing and let them air dry naturally.
+So if you want your favorite sweater or hat to still look great, hang them carefully after washing and let them air dry naturally.